mohamedsabry-dev/hybrid-cloud-infrastructure/README.md

 Production-grade hybrid cloud lab running on two physical Proxmox servers connected to AWS via WireGuard VPN.
 Every component deploys from code, every incident is documented, every design choice has a reason behind it.

+This started as a VMware PoC on a single laptop with nested ESXi — that version hit its ceiling and got killed.
+The current stack was rebuilt from scratch on Proxmox with dedicated hardware, and the 25 troubleshooting cases from the PoC are preserved in [`archive-poc-v1/`](archive-poc-v1/) as a learning record.

 The infrastructure provisions, configures, monitors, alerts, and heals itself.
 The reasoning behind each decision lives in [`DESIGN.md`](DESIGN.md).

 ---